lovejansson/yummy-restaurant/README.md

 ### Restaurant Events

-The events array stores Restaurant Events which is the work load for the waiters.
+The EventsManager stores RestaurantEvents in an array  which is the work load for the waiters.

-The flow starts with a group of guests firing an event when they need service, for example when they want to order food.
-The waiters will read the first item in the events array while in Wait state and transition to the appropriate new state, in this case TakingOrder.
-The full list of Restaurant Events is ”arrive,order-food,bill”.
+The flow starts with a group of guests adding an event when they need service, for example if they want to order food they add the event 'order-food'.
+The waiters will check for events while in Wait state and transition to the appropriate new state, in this case TakingOrder.

 ### Messaging